Gradient Descent as Implicit EM in Distance-Based Neural Models: Discussion

 \subsection{Implications}

 For interpretability, the framework offers a direct path from training dynamics to semantic structure.
-If responsibilities are gradients, then the assignments a network makes are not hidden quantities requiring probes or post-hoc analysis.
-They are present in the backward pass, computed at every training step.
-The question ``which component is responsible for this input?'' has an answer in the gradient itself.
-This does not solve interpretability---understanding \emph{why} a component takes responsibility requires further analysis---but it locates the assignment structure in a quantity that is already computed, not one that must be extracted.
+If responsibilities are gradients, then the assignments a network makes are present in the backward pass, computed at every training step, rather than hidden quantities requiring probes or post-hoc analysis.
+The question of which component is responsible for an input has an answer in the gradient itself.
+This does not solve interpretability---understanding why a component takes responsibility requires further analysis---but it locates the assignment structure in a quantity that is already computed.

-For objective design, the analysis reframes log-sum-exp not as a numerical convenience but as a structural requirement.
-Softmax is often introduced to avoid overflow or to produce well-behaved gradients.
-The implicit EM perspective reveals a deeper role: log-sum-exp is what induces competition, competition is what produces responsibilities, and responsibilities are what make learning behave like inference.
-If inference-like behavior is desired, LSE structure is not optional.
-If it is not desired---if independent predictions or robust outlier handling are preferred---then LSE should be deliberately avoided.
-The choice is not about numerical stability; it is about what kind of learning dynamics the objective will produce.
+For objective design, the analysis reframes log-sum-exp as a structural requirement rather than a numerical convenience.
+Softmax is often introduced to avoid overflow or to produce well-behaved gradients, but by the analysis of Section~\ref{sec:conditions}, LSE structure is also what induces the competition that produces responsibility-weighted learning.
+If inference-like behavior is desired, LSE structure is required; if independent predictions or robust outlier handling are preferred, it should be deliberately avoided.
+The choice determines what kind of learning dynamics the objective will produce.

-For theory, the framework dissolves a long-standing separation.
-Optimization and inference are traditionally distinct: one concerns finding parameters that minimize a loss, the other concerns computing posteriors over latent variables.
-The implicit EM result shows that under the right objectives, these are the same process viewed at different levels.
-Gradient descent \emph{is} inference when the gradients \emph{are} responsibilities.
-This is not a claim that all optimization is inference, but that for a well-defined class of objectives, the distinction disappears.
-The forward pass computes posteriors; the backward pass applies them.
-Training is inference, performed continuously over the dataset.
+For theory, the framework connects two processes traditionally kept distinct: optimization concerns finding parameters that minimize a loss, while inference concerns computing posteriors over latent variables.
+The implicit EM result shows that under distance-based LSE objectives, these are the same process viewed at different levels: the forward pass computes posteriors and the backward pass applies them.
+This is not a claim that all optimization is inference; for a well-defined class of objectives, however, the distinction disappears.